Kozárovice: Etymology

 The initial name of the village was Kozářovice.
 The name was derived from the surname Kozář, meaning "the village of Kozář's people".
 From the 16th century, the name Kozárovice has been used.

 Geography

 Kozárovice is located about 16 km southeast of Příbram and 58 km south of Prague.
 It lies in the Benešov Uplands.
 The highest point is the hill Březina at 568 m above sea level.
 The eastern municipal border is formed by the Vltava River, respectively by the Orlík Reservoir, built on the Vltava.

 History

 The first written mention of Kozárovice is from 1152.
 The village was divided into two parts.
 One part belonged to the Varvažov estate for almost the entire feudal history and shared its owners.
 The other part was owned by the Prague archbishopric until the Hussite Wars (1419–1434).
-After the war, it became a property of the royal chamber and was fiefed to various lower noblemen.
+After the war, it became a property of the royal chamber and was fiefed to various lesser noblemen.

 Transport

-The D4 motorway from Prague to Písek and the parallel I/4 road run through the western part of the municipality.
+The D4 motorway from Prague to Písek runs through the western part of the municipality.